 And what if you reviewed that planning document each December?
 You could actually anticipate topics and give folks a fair amount of heads up if they were presenting!
 You could actually invite an outside speaker that would enrich or inspire the board if you knew that was coming down the pike at the board meeting after next.
 You could even give folks a reasonable amount of time to write a board report and (gasp!) get it to the board so they could actually have sufficient time to read it!

-I have tweaked Doug’s planning document and created two of them for you.
+I have tweaked my client’s planning document and created two of them for you.

 Because I feel so strongly that monthly board meetings are (a) a huge time bandit for staff (b) provide too much opportunity for the board to get into the weeds and (c) are typically too short to accomplish everything a board needs to accomplish, I am not including a guide for that meeting frequency (ooh, I feel another blog post coming on!)

 It is my hope that these will be helpful to you in getting out in front of board meetings and to make the very best use of the time your board members donate to be there.

 And this, after all, is a key to building an effective board.
 You can bring on the best board members in the world but if you don’t engage them, enrich them, inspire them before you call them to action… well… when you call, no one will be home.